Your savings are safe with Bask Bank.

 You can sign up to receive notifications about changed passwords, unsuccessful logins and transactions, to name a few of the many options available in the app.

-The most secure way to communicate with us is to send a message to our customer support center through the secure messaging center.
+The most secure way to communicate with us is to send a message to customer support through the secure messaging portal.

 We’re dedicated to protecting both your money and your online privacy.
 Read our Privacy Policy to learn more about how we keep your data and information secure.

-Bask Bank monitors outgoing transactions from your account and will proactively reach out to verify that large transfers were authorized by the account holder.
+Bask Bank monitors outgoing transactions from your account and may proactively reach out to verify that large transfers were authorized by the account holder.

-What you can do to protect yourself online
+Tips for how you can protect yourself online.

 The Fraud Prevention Security Portal is a comprehensive site that explains the most up-to-date scams targeting individuals.
 The portal addresses traditional fraud scenarios and explains the growing number of online fraud trends, such as fake commerce websites and scams involving social media.
 Mitigate the risk of becoming a victim by taking advantage of the many e-learning courses available for Bask Bank customers in both English and Spanish here.